Scalability and robustness of spectral embedding: landmark diffusion is all you need: Introduction

-In this paper, we consider a novel algorithm that is both robust and scalable.
+In this paper, we consider a novel algorithm proposed in \cite{lin2020robust} that is both robust and scalable.
 The algorithm is intuitive and can be summarized in three steps.
 First, we find a ``small'' subset of points from the dataset, either randomly or by design, or collect a separate clean point cloud of small size.
 We call this set a {\em landmark set}.
 Second, we construct an affinity matrix recording the affinities between points in the whole dataset and the landmark set, and normalize it properly.
 This normalized affinity matrix is thin; that is, there are fewer columns than rows.
 Third, evaluate the singular vectors and singular values of the normalized affinity matrix, and embed the dataset with the singular vectors and singular values.
 Since this algorithm has an interpretable geometric meaning, and is directly related to the diffusion process, we coined the proposed algorithm the {\em RObust and Scalable Embedding via LANdmark Diffusion} (Roseland).
-An application of Roseland to analyze long-time physiological signal and liver transplant blood pressure analysis can be found in the accompanying applied paper \cite{lin2020robust}.
+An application of Roseland to analyze long-time physiological signal and liver transplant blood pressure analysis, which is also a motivation of designing this algorithm, can be found in the accompanying applied paper \cite{lin2020robust}.